nikhilyarlagadda/LSRE-NIKHILYARLAGADDA/ReleasePlanning/rplog.md

 <h5> Week 48 </h5>
 <h5> Week 49 </h5>
   - In this week, I have raised some questions regarding some issues, opened some issues and added requirements for the responses obtained in the week 47.
   -  <h5>Issue 80(Access to delete the message in course discussion forum)</h5>
      -  <h5>Issue Description</h5>Access should be provided to delete the message for the participator who wrote it.
 So, it enables the participator to remove the redundant messages.
      - I added an enhancement label for this issue because it is an extra feature to the issue 23, along with the responsibility for this issue by assigned it to myself.
   -  <h5>Issue #56 (Access to View Course News)</h5>
      - <h5>Issue Description</h5>Only participators of a course shall be able to view course news.
 The course news may contain sensitive information that is intended only for course participators.
      - <h5>Question</h5>Does the system need to provide all the sensitive course news to the non-participants of that course also?
      - My reason for raising this question is because there should be a differentiate between previliges among the members and non-members of the course for providing information. this question was raised for better understanding.
   - <h5>Issue 38 (Participator Privileges)</h5>
      - Assigning privileges based on the roles (position power) in a course #37
      - My solution to the question raised by me on Week 46 is providing access based on their power in the course.
   - <h5>Issue 36(Add/Remove Participators to Course)</h5>
      - <h5>Issue Description</h5>It shall be possible to add/Remove users as participants in a course.
      - <h5>Question</h5>Which users have the power to remove the participants in a course either system administrator or course administrator?
 As mentioned in the issue #53, if  only system administrator has the power to remove the course participators, can we also extend the power to course administrators along with system administrators?
- In this week, i have added labels to some issues as clarifications and enhancements.
+  - In this week, i have added labels to some issues as clarifications and enhancements.
 I find the dependicies for one issue, assigned myself as a responsible to some issues.

+<h5>week 50</h5>

+  - <h5>Issue 102 (Activity Log)</h5>
+     - <h5>Question</h5>Through this option, all the participators of the system are able to view their activities they have done in the system.
+     - It is a feature which enables the participators to track down their activities.
+  - <h5>Issue 101 (Trash Box)</h5>
+     - <Question>There should be a trash box option in the system (like gmail).
+It contains all the deleted data (links/ course news....) for some period of time, where the administrators of the course and system can check what they have deleted.
+If they have deleted the data unexpectedly, they can retrieve the data if they feel it is important.
+     - I have labeled it as enhancement to the issue #50 and assigned this issue to myself.
+  - <h5>Issue 85 (Access to delete the message in course discussion form)</h5>
+     - <h5>Question</h5>Before deleting the messages/ links/files from the system, there should be a user-friendly message (like pop-up messages) notifying the users about the activities they are doing.
+     - <h5>Colleague Question</h5>Who is the user here?
+     - I answered to the question as The participators who are using the system.
+I also added an enhancement label to this issue with issue #50.
+I also assigned this issue .